 Dealing with turf in shade by reducing irrigation.

-Light frequent irrigation helps manage the shortening roots caused by the shade.
+Light frequent irrigation helps manage the shortening roots caused by grass in shade.

 Use PGR’s.

-Use of Trinexapac-ethyl (Amigo 120) to deal with turf in shade counters some of the negative impacts of shade by increasing plant density and decreasing plant shoot etiolation.
+Use of Trinexapac-ethyl (Amigo 120).
+This helps counter some of the negatives of shade by increasing plant density and decreasing plant shoot etiolation.

-• Stier and Rogers (2001) found that the use of PGRs like Trinexapac Ethyl (Primo), reduces shoot elongation and improves photosynthetic efficiency;
+• Stier and Rogers (2001) found that the use of PGRs like Trinexapac Ethyl (Amigo 120), reduces shoot elongation and improves photosynthetic efficiency;

-• Ervin et al found that although after 2 months turf quality of creeping bent grass fell below acceptable levels, repeat applications provide 33-44% better quality than untreated;
+• Ervin et al found that although after 2 months, turf quality of creeping bent grass fell below acceptable levels, repeat applications provided 33-44% better quality than untreated;

 © 2022, Gilba Solutions Pty Ltd, All rights reserved